HealthML/Math4ML/example_weather_stations/univariate_linreg.md

 ## Dataset

+We look at a data set distributed bz the DAILY GLOBAL HISTORICAL CLIMATOLOGY NETWORK (GHCN-DAILY) [1].

-The dataset consists of weather data recorded in Potsdam over the years.
+The dataset consists of daily weather data recorded in Potsdam Babelsberg from January 1st, 1893 up to January 30th, 2024 [2,3].
 It includes measurements such as:

 - Maximum temperature
 - Minimum temperature